LarryJing/travel-website/README.md

-●	Forum website made from scratch using HTML, CSS, Javascript, Express ●	Full database that supports posts, users, and user data using MongoDB
+Forum website made from scratch using HTML, CSS, Javascript, and Express.
+Full database that supports posts, users, and user data using MongoDB

 https://safetravel.herokuapp.com